a11yphant/a11yphant/documentation.md

 ### 2. Create a GitHub Access Token

 Create an access token for the Github API.
-This access token is required to install our private NPM packages.
+This access token is required to install our NPM packages from the GitHub NPM registry.
 You can follow [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ### 3. Install Node via `nvm`